cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 | `description` | A description of the asset; set by user creating the asset                                                           |
 | `asset_type`  | `api`, `cloud_config`, `external_network`, `internal_network`, `mobile`, `web`, `web_plus_api`, or `web_plus_mobile` |

-### Size and Coverage

-We are currently working on simplifying the asset management by removing `size` and `coverage`.

-If you create an asset, the Cobalt API will set default values for `size` and `coverage`:

-- `size` is `m` (medium)
-- `coverage` is `standard`

-You can always update the asset size and coverage values directly in the Cobalt web application.

 ### Response

 On successful creation, a `201` response code will be returned.
 A response header, `Location`, will contain the URL